 What is a diversity and inclusion budget?

 A DEI budget is money that’s allocated to promote projects in the workplace centered on diversity, equity, and inclusion.
-A good DEI budget sends the message that your company is committed to making positive changes in the workplace to create a sense of inclusion and belonging for all.
+So, a good DEI budget sends the message that your company is committed to making positive changes in the workplace to create a sense of inclusion and belonging for all.

-No 2 DEI budgets are the same.
-The most successful diversity and inclusion budgets are tailored to address the unique needs and challenges of your company.
-This means you need to identify areas you want to improve so you attract top talent to your company.
+No two DEI budgets are the same.
+But, the most successful diversity and inclusion budgets are tailored to address the unique needs and challenges of your company.
+So, this means you need to identify areas you want to improve so you attract top talent to your company.

 If you’re looking for inspiration, Netflix, Amazon, and Paypal are 3 companies known for their successful DEI budgets.
 These companies prioritize diversity because they know that for customers to be attracted to their products, inclusion has to start from within.